Tortoise-Community/tortoise-discord-halloween-coding-event/README.md

 ## Code submissions

-Join Tortoise server if you haven't already (link at top of this file)
+Join Tortoise server if you haven't already (link at top of this file).

-Use the command `t.submit` in one of the channels, it will guide trough the process.
+Use the command `t.submit` while in DM with the bot `Tortoise#3078` and it will guide trough the process.

-You can submit multiple times, only your last submission counts!
+You can submit multiple times - only your last submission counts!

 If you'd like to make your submission public add a comment at the top of the submitted code.